inTestiGator/pytest-deltacov/README.md

 local version of Python 3 has been installed by using the command `python3 --version`.
 If the terminal does not display the correct version of Python, please update.
-Details on upgrading and installing Python can be found [here](https://www.python.org/downloads/)
+Details on upgrading and installing Python can be found [here](https://www.python.org/downloads/) In addition, due to the plugin's reliance on `pytest cov`, this plugin must be installed and at least version 2.6.

 ## Installation